 INTRODUCTION

 Potatoes are considered as a non-fattening, nutritious and wholesome food, which supply important nutrients to the human diet.
 It provides high tuber yield even under variable soil types and weather situations.
 It is considered as an important crop for the densly populated areas of Asia, as it produces more dry matter food, well balanced protein and more calories from unit area of land and time than other major food crops.
-In India, the crop is mainly grown during winters and indo-gangestic plains accounts nearly 90 per cent production of the country.
-In India, about 68 per cent of tubers are utilized for table purpose, 7.5 per cent for processing, 8.5 per cent for seed and remaining 16 per cent produce go as waste due to poor pre and post-harvest handling methods.
+In India, the crop is mainly grown during winters in indo-gangestic plains accounts nearly 90 per cent production of the country.
+In India, about 68 per cent of tubers are utilized for table purpose, 7.5 per cent for processing, 8.5 per cent for seed and remaining 16 per cent go as waste due to poor pre and post-harvest handling methods.
 Moreover, the cold stores can accommodate only about 65 per cent of produce, which leads to huge wastage of potatoes in our country (Luthra et al., 2015).
 Potatoes are processed to different products such as chips, french fry, flakes, flour and frozen products.
-For chips making purpose, the potato should have certain ideal characteristics such as round to oval shape, shallow eyes, high dry matter and specific gravity and low reducing sugars.
+For making chips, the potato should have certain ideal characteristics such as round to oval shape, shallow eyes, high dry matter and specific gravity and low reducing sugars.
 Further, genotypes and environment have major role on dry matter, glucose content and chips colour (Amoros et al., 2000).
 Thus, the varieties recommended for one location and management conditions may not be the same for other locations for production and processing.

-In India, following rapid shrinkage of arable land due to increasing population and urbanization, crops like potatoes which can produce more food, nutrients, and cash per unit area and time will always be on high demand.
+In India, rapid shrinkage of arable land due to increasing population and urbanization, crops like potatoes which can produce more food, nutrients, and cash per unit area and time will always be on high demand.
 One of the important production aspects of potato for processing is tuber quality that includes biological (e.g. carbohydrates, proteins and minerals), sensorial traits (e.g. texture, flavour and colour) and industrial traits (e.g. tuber shape, cold sweetening and starch quality).
-Potatoes are also affordable and can be stored for relatively long periods after harvest without heavy loss of quality, traits that enhanced their relevance for food security (Muthoni et al., 2017; Navarre et al., 2019).
+Potatoes can be stored for relatively long periods after harvest without heavy loss of quality, traits that enhanced their relevance for food security (Muthoni et al., 2017; Navarre et al., 2019).
 Breeding of potato is a cumbersome task due to inherent genetic and biological factors such as defects of meiosis and mitosis, bud abscission, male and female sterility, pollination of immature buds, competition between reproductive structures and tubers for resources.
 The yield and processing characteristics of available potato genotypes are unidentified locally despite the increasing demand of processing varieties.
 Varieties recommended for table purpose may or may not be suitable for processing.
 Processing varieties differed with table varieties with respect to numbers of characters viz., shape and size of tubers, carbohydrate composition, dry matter, specific gravity, reducing sugars and shelf life.
-Hence, in this study, K-means clustering is used to assess the diversity among the different potato accessions for growth, yield and processing quality traits.
+Hence, in this study, K-means clustering is used to assess the diversity among the different potato genotypes for growth, yield and processing quality traits.

 2. MATERIALS AND METHODS

-Thirty five different genotypes of potato were collected from Central Potato Research Institute (CPRI), Shimla, Central Potato Research Station (CPRS), Patna and private hybrids for research purpose and the field experiment was conducted at HREC, Hassan, Karnataka during Kharif and Rabi seasons of 2021.
-The experiment was laid out in Randomized Complete Block Design (RCBD) with two replications.
-Potato genotypes were characterized for growth, yield and processing traits.
+Thirty five different genotypes of potato were collected from Central Potato Research Institute (CPRI), Shimla, Central Potato Research Station (CPRS), Patna and private hybrids for this study.
+The field experiment was conducted at HREC, Hassan, Karnataka during Kharif and Rabi seasons of 2021-22 in Randomized Block Design (RCBD) with two replications.
+Observations were recorded on different growth, yield and processing traits in different potato genotypes.

 2.1 STATISTICAL ANALYSIS